farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/README.md

 @farcaster/hub-nodejs has five major components:

-- A [Client](./Client.md), which can send and receive messages from a Farcaster Hub.
+- A grpc [Client](./Client.md), which can send and receive messages from a Farcaster Hub.
+  - Messages from the Hub can also be read and written using the [HTTP API](https://www.thehubble.xyz/docs/httpapi.html)
 - [Messages](./Messages.md), which are the atomic units of change on the Farcaster network.
 - [Builders](./Builders.md), which can be used to construct new messages.
 - [Signers](./signers/), which are required by Builders to sign messages.